Penn Carey Law - Logo

 Most students who ride the subway take the Market-Frankford Line (the Blue Line, also known as the MFL, or just “the El”), which runs east-west.
 The subway system also includes the Broad Street Line (the Orange Line, also known as the BSL), as well as extensive bus service across the city.
 Buses 21 and 42 head westward (from Center City towards West Philadelphia) on Walnut Street and head eastward (from West Philadelphia towards Center City) on Chestnut Street.
 Trolleys (green lines on public transit maps) go right to 36th & Sansom Street.

-For more information about public transportation, see https://www5.septa.org/.
+For more information about public transportation, see SEPTA’s website.

 CAR-SHARING SERVICES

-Philadelphia has two convenient options for short-term a car rentals to make supermarket and IKEA runs or the day-trips in the Philly metro area: Enterprise CarShare (https://www.enterprise.com/en/home.html) and ZipCar (http://www.zipcar.com/).
+Philadelphia has a convenient short-term a car rental to make supermarket and IKEA runs or the day-trips in the Philly metro area: ZipCar.

 PENN BUS & SHUTTLE SERVICES (FREE!)

 Various shuttle vehicles provide transportation to and from Campus Transit Stops throughout Center City and West Philadelphia, within defined boundaries.
 The average wait time ranges from 5 to 20 minutes.
-For more information about Penn Shuttles and schedules, please visit http://cms.business-services.upenn.edu/transportation/.
+For more information about Penn Shuttles and schedules, visit Penn Transportation, Parking, and Commuting website.

-Penn Bus East and Penn Bus West are an evening bus services that operate on a fixed schedule and established route.
+Penn Bus East and Penn Bus West are evening bus services that operate on a fixed schedule and established route.
 They do not deviate from that route but will pick up and deliver passengers at designated stops on campus and at any corner off-campus along the route.
-For more information and schedules, please visit https://cms.business-services.upenn.edu/transportation/live-maps/interactive-map.html.
+For more information and schedules, please visit Penn Buses website.

 LUCY (FREE!)